 3. Support digestion with a healthy diet and supplementation.

-One of the less glamorous sides of living a healthy, active lifestyle is that your digestion can sometimes be a bit...idiosyncratic.
-Whether you're spending more time than you'd like in the bathroom or you've experienced the ever-popular "runner's gut," putting your body through strenuous exercise can really do a number on your stomach.
+One of the less glamorous sides of living a healthy, active lifestyle it can sometimes cause your digestion to become a bit...idiosyncratic.
+Whether it's spending more time than you'd like in the bathroom or the ever-popular "runner's gut," putting your body through strenuous exercise can really do a number on your stomach.

 Your first step here is to make sure that you're actually eating a diet that's going to support you.
 This means eating as much seasonal, local, and organic food as you can, and avoiding any GMO-based, artificial ingredient-filled supplements or bars.
-Since your gut microbiome responds very quickly to changes in diet, you may be able to tone down some tummy rumbles with shifts away from gluten, sugar, or processed foods.
+Since your gut microbiome responds very quickly to changes in diet, you may be able to avoid tummy rumbles with shifts away from gluten, sugar, or processed foods.
 This applies to your supplements too!
-If you're looking to improve a certain area of your fitness with supplementation––say, increasing your endurance with maca powder––make sure that whatever you're taking is organic and as clean as possible so you don't accidentally undermine your dietary efforts with lower-quality supplements.
+If you're looking to support a certain area of your fitness with supplementation––say, focusing on your endurance with maca powder––make sure that whatever you're taking is organic and as clean as possible so you don't accidentally undermine your dietary efforts with lower-quality supplements.

-Second, ensure that your gut has an appropriate balance of bacteria by supplementing with a premium probiotic formula.
-Your gut microbes play an integral role in digestion, helping your body break down foods, protecting the lining of your intestines so you can absorb nutrients properly, and even producing some of the most important enzymes and vitamins for health.
+Second, give your gut some TLC to help maintain its balance of bacteria by supplementing with a premium probiotic formula.
+Your gut microbes play an integral role in digestion, helping your body break down foods, keeping the lining of your intestines strong so you can absorb nutrients properly, and even producing some of the most important enzymes and vitamins for health.

-And if you really want to go for the hat trick of digestive health, combine that good diet and probiotic with prebiotic powder: prebiotic fibers feed probiotics and serve as the base material for short chain fatty acids (SCFAs), including butyrate, which helps your body maintain an appropriate weight and reduces temporary inflammation in your intestines that can have you headed for the bathroom at inopportune times.6
+And if you really want to go for the hat trick of digestive health, combine that good diet and probiotic with prebiotic powder: prebiotic fibers feed probiotics and serve as the base material for short chain fatty acids (SCFAs), including butyrate, which helps your body maintain an appropriate weight and supports healthy digestion.6

 4. Protect your body from wear and tear.